 On May 11, 2016, the Company acquired substantially all of the assets and assumed certain liabilities related to the business of Theranostics Health, Inc., a Delaware corporation (“THI”).
 THI was a leading developer of phospho-proteomic technologies for measuring the activation status of key signaling pathways that are instrumental in the development of companion diagnostics for molecular-targeted therapies in oncology, which the Company calls Theralink® technology.
 THI used Theralink® to support the drug development programs of many major pharmaceutical and biotechnology drug development companies.
 Theralink® had an initial commercial launch under the Clinical Laboratory Improvement Amendments (CLIA) regulatory pathway from late 2014 to late 2015 where important information was obtained regarding cost of goods sold (COGS), reimbursement expectations, scale and adoption.
 Theralink® was withdrawn from the commercial market in late 2015 due to an inability to reach profitability, which precipitated the sale of assets from THI to Avant.
 See Note 3.

 The Company also owns an exclusive license and has distribution rights for OvaDx®, a noninvasive proteomics diagnostic screening test for the early detection of ovarian cancer.
-Prior to the acquisitions of assets from THI and ADI, the Company’s primary activities since inception had been focused on preparing sample specimens in order for OvaDx® to be further tested according to the guidelines outlined by the Food & Drug Administration for the commercial development of diagnostic tests.
+Prior to the acquisitions of assets from THI, the Company’s primary activities since inception had been focused on preparing sample specimens in order for OvaDx® to be further tested according to the guidelines outlined by the Food & Drug Administration for the commercial development of diagnostic tests.

 In connection with the purchase of the business assets and certain liabilities of Theranostics Health, Inc. (“THI”), the Company acquired a CLIA laboratory located in Gaithersburg, Maryland.
 THI was a leading developer of proteomic technologies for measuring the activation status of key signaling pathways that are instrumental in the development of companion diagnostics for molecular-targeted therapies.
-THI has used these proteomic technologies to support the drug development programs of many major pharmaceutical and biotechnology drug development companies.
-THI was also providing these testing capabilities to clinical oncologists to advance personalized medicine through its TheraLink® data-generating assays.
+THI has used these proteomic technologies to support the drug development programs of most major pharmaceutical and biotechnology drug development companies.
+THI is also providing these testing capabilities to clinical oncologists to advance personalized medicine through its TheraLink® data-generating assays.

-As a result of the cost cutting measures taken during the fiscal year ended September 30, 2017, the Company substantially curtailed the use of the CLIA laboratory.
+As a result of the cost cutting measures taken during the fiscal year ended September 30, 2018, the Company substantially curtailed the use of the CLIA laboratory.
 As a result of these cost cutting measures, the Company was unable to timely make certain payments on the terms of the lease.
 As a result, the Company defaulted on its lease at the location of the Maryland laboratory and the landlord held the equipment located in the facility as collateral for amounts owed under the lease.
 AVDX Investors Group, LLC (“AVDX”), an entity controlled by Jeff Busch, our Executive Chairman (“Busch”), loaned the Company the capital to purchase the equipment.
 The note issued to AVDX is a demand promissory note that bears no interest and is secured by the equipment.
-During the fiscal year ended September 30, 2018, AVDX, Busch and his affiliated entities also loaned and/or paid certain obligations amounts on behalf of the Company.
+During the fiscal year ended September 30, 2018 and until this filing, AVDX, Busch and his affiliated entities also loaned and/or paid certain obligations amounts on behalf of the Company.

 Once the Company reacquired the equipment for the laboratory, management undertook a review of the Company’s current operations and decided to move the CLIA laboratory from Maryland to Golden, Colorado (the “New Lab”) In connection with the relocation to the New Lab, the Company executed a lease, built out the space for the New Lab and moved the equipment from Maryland to Colorado.
-In connection with this relocation, management, in consultation with scientists from George Mason University, the licensor of the Company’s Theralink® technology (“Licensor”), evaluated the status of the Company’s equipment.
+In connection with this relocation, management, in consultation with scientists from George Mason University, the licensor of the Company’s Theralink technology (“Licensor”), evaluated the status of the Company’s equipment.
 It was determined that the equipment was not properly maintained and was left in poor working order by prior management.
-As a result, the Company had to spend approximately $152,209 during the fiscal year ended September 30, 2018 to have the equipment refurbished for the New Lab, so the Licensor could assist management with the set up and validation of the equipment to be used for the technology.
+As a result, the Company had to spend approximately $152,209 during the calendar year ended December 31, 2018 to have the equipment refurbished for the New Lab, so the Licensor could assist management with the set up and validation of the equipment to be used for the technology.
 The Company continues to build out the lab and plans to have it operational during the fiscal year ended September 30, 2019.

 The entire disclosure for organization, consolidation and basis of presentation of financial statements disclosure.